Hornbill201/SelfDrivingCar-P4-Advanced_LaneLines/README.md

 Here's an example of my output for each frame of the video.
 ![img](imgs/9_final.PNG)

-In order to make the curve on the road smooth, I also take the average of the polynomial fitting of the latest 20 frames.
+In order to make the green lane-coverage output on the road smooth, I take the average of the polynomial fitting of the latest 20 frames to be the current fitting.
+The smoothing operation can be found in the function `process_image(input_image)`.
 After smoothing, the output video is much more stable.
-The smoothing operation can be found in the function `process_image(input_image)`.

 ####2.
 A link to my final video output.